billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

        movl  $AVAILABLE, HDR_AVAIL_OFFSET(%eax)
        ret

-In this function, we don't have to save %ebp; or
+In this function, we don't have to save %ebp or
-%esp; since we're not changing them, nor do we have to restore them at the end.
+%esp since we're not changing them, nor do we have to restore them at the end.
 All we're doing is reading the address of the memory region from the stack, backing up to the beginning of the header, and marking the region as available.
-This function has no return value, so we don't care what we leave in %eax;.
+This function has no return value, so we don't care what we leave in %eax.

 Performance Issues and Other Problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~